pylaligand/destiny2-dart-api-client/docs/Destiny2Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **destiny2GetVendors**
-> InlineResponse20035 destiny2GetVendors(characterId, destinyMembershipId, membershipType, components)
+> InlineResponse20037 destiny2GetVendors(characterId, destinyMembershipId, membershipType, components)

-Get currently available vendors.
-PREVIEW: This service is not yet active, but we are returning the planned schema of the endpoint for review, comment, and preparation for its eventual implementation.
+Get currently available vendors from the list of vendors that can possibly have rotating inventory.
+Note that this does not include things like preview vendors and vendors-as-kiosks, neither of whom have rotating/dynamic inventories.
+Use their definitions as-is for those.

 ### Example
 ```dart